rob-blackbourn/bareASGI-rest/README.md

 * A router to simplify the creation of REST APIs,
 * A swagger API endpoint

+This is a Python 3.7+ package, and is currently pre-release.

 ## Installation

 The package can be install from pypi.